wechicken456/Codenames-AI/README.md

 Entrants must ensure that both the submitted Codemaster and Guesser agent can run concurrently on the above hardware (i.e., available VRAM must be shared by both Codemaster and Guesser at the same time).

-Submitted agents may utilise external services (such as the openAI API utilised by the provided GPT agent) but entrants will need to ensure that any necessary keys and funds required for these services are provided for.
+Submitted agents may utilise external services (such as the OpenAI API utilised by the provided GPT agent) but entrants will need to ensure that any necessary keys and funds required for these services are provided for.

 ## Competition Format